 Here, $\sigma_{eq}^{VM}$ is the von Mises equivalent stress, $\sigma_1, \sigma_2, \sigma_3$ are the principal stresses, and $\sigma_y$ is the uniaxial yield stress.
 The criterion is a cylinder in principal stress space.

 The Tresca (maximum shear stress) criterion is simpler: yielding occurs when the maximum shear stress reaches a critical value.
-The Drucker-Prager criterion extends this concept to pressure-sensitive materials by incorporating the hydrostatic stress and a friction angle.
+Drucker-Prager is a pressure-sensitive model for frictional materials, but this page does not compute a calibrated D-P equivalent stress or safety factor.

 Real-World Applications